safespring/docs/content/status.md

 ## Known Issues

 There are some currently known issues in the Compute platform.
 This page describes the most common pitfalls.
-Known issues for Backup is under the Backup FAQ page.
+Known issues for Backup is under the [Backup FAQ page][/backup/faq].

 ### DNS Resolver